NgTHung/Wordling/README.md

 5. **Apply database migrations:**

-   This will create the database schema and automatically load the word list from `words_alpha.txt`:
+   This will create the database schema and automatically load color palettes from `api/gamepallets.json`:
    ```bash
    python manage.py migrate
    ```